pavi2410/semsearch/README.md

 # Semsearch

-This project implements a web search engine command-line interface (CLI) using the TF-IDF (Term Frequency-Inverse Document Frequency) algorithm.
+This project implements a web search engine command-line interface (CLI) using the BM25 (Best Matching 25) algorithm.
 It is written in TypeScript and utilizes Bun APIs for improved performance.

 ![image](https://github.com/user-attachments/assets/c25dfcf4-b7ce-4c16-a0d2-8dad3785ba55)